 Principle #2 – Apply systems thinking

-The three foundational bodies of knowledge that inform SAFe are systems thinking, Agile development, and Lean product development.
+The four foundational bodies of knowledge that inform SAFe are systems thinking, Agile development, Lean product development, and DevOps.
 Systems thinking takes a holistic approach to solution development, incorporating all aspects of a system and its environment into the system’s design, development, deployment, and maintenance.

 Understanding these concepts helps leaders and teams navigate the complexity of solution development, the organization, and the larger picture of total time-to-market.
 Each is described in the following sections.

 The Solution Is a System

 SAFe guides the development and deployment of complex technology-based systems.
 They are represented by the SAFe Solution object, the tangible object that delivers the end user’s value and is the subject of each Value Stream—the application, satellite, medical device, or website.
 When it comes to such tangible systems, Deming’s comment that “a system must be managed” leads to some critical insights:

 - Team members must understand clearly the boundaries of the system, what it is, and how it interacts with the environment and the systems around it.

 - Optimizing a component of the system does not optimize the whole system.
 Components can become selfish and hog the resources—computing power, memory, electrical power, whatever—that other elements need.

 - For the system to behave well as a system, intended behavior and some higher-level understanding of its architecture (how the components work together to accomplish the aim of the system) must be understood.
 Intentional design is fundamental to systems thinking.

 - The value of a system passes through its interconnections.
 Those interfaces—and the dependencies they create—are critical to providing ultimate value.
 Continuous attention to those interfaces and interactions is vital.

 - A system can evolve no faster than its slowest integration point.
 The faster the full system can be integrated and evaluated, the faster the system knowledge grows.